hernantz/blog/content/one-configpy-to-config-all.md

 Well designed applications allow different ways to be configured.
 A proper settings-discoverability chain goes as follows:

-1. cli args
+1. CLI args.
-2. environment variables
+2. Environment variables.
-3. Config files in different directories
+3. Config files in different directories, that also imply some hierarchy.
+For
+   example: config files in `/etc/myapp/settings.ini` are applied system-wide, while `~/.config/myapp/settings.ini` take precedence and are user-specific.
-4. Hardcoded constants
+4. Hardcoded constants.

 The rises the need to consolidate configuration in a single source of truth to avoid having config management scattered all over the codebase.